kp7742/UE4Dumper/README.md

         4) Added Option to Dump SDK with GWorld
 		5) Updated Usage Text.
 - v0.5: Added Support to Resolve Functions
+- v0.6: 1) Added Support for UE 4.23+ Games for Strings and Objects(Use new Option: --newue)
+		2) Added 64bit Offsets to Fix 64bit Support
+		3) Updated SDK Generation Method for Faster Dumping
+		4) Short Options has been remove due to conflict with new options

 ## Features
 - No need of Ptrace